TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 10/Ecclesiastes 10.1.md

 ---

-Dead flies cause the oil of the perfumer to send forth an evil odor; [so] doth a little folly outweigh wisdom and honor.
+Dead flies cause the oil of the perfumer to send forth an evil odor; so does a little folly outweigh wisdom and honor.